New York State Route 85: Route description

 The route bends northeast and enters the area of New Salem Hill, where it intersects with the eastern terminus of NY 157 (Thacher Park Road).
 Continuing north, NY 85 soon bends southeast and enters the hamlet of New Salem, where it intersects with the western terminus of NY 85A (New Salem Road).
 Through New Salem, NY 85 is a two-lane residential street, soon leaving the hamlet after Mountain View Estates Road.
-Running northeast through New Scotland, NY 85 remains a two-lane residential road, crossing under CSX railroad tracks before reaching the hamlet of New Scotland.
-The route runs northeast through the hamlet, becoming a two-lane residential and commercial mix and intersects with CR 308 (New Scotland South Road).
+Running northeast through New Scotland, NY 85 remains a two-lane residential street, crossing under CSX railroad tracks before reaching the hamlet of New Scotland.
+The route runs northeast through the hamlet, becoming a two-lane residential/commercial street and intersects with CR 308 (New Scotland South Road).

 NY 85 quickly crosses the eastern terminus of NY 85A (Maple Road), bending southeast through New Scotland.
 Leaving the namesake hamlet, NY 85 continues southeast until reaching the town of Bethlehem.
 Through Bethlehem, NY 85 reaches the hamlet of Slingerlands, becoming a two-lane residential street and crossing the eastern terminus of CR 306 (Font Grove Road).
 Passing a junction with Kenwood Avenue, NY 85 crosses through the commercial center of Slingerlands, soon turning northeast into another residential portion of Slingerlands.
 Near the northern end of the hamlet, the route enters a roundabout with NY 140 (Cherry Avenue Extension) and New Scotland Road (former NY 910E).

 NY 85 turns northwest at the roundabout, bending into another one with Vista Boulevard.
 Continuing northeast, NY 85 reaches a third roundabout with Maher Road (former NY 915L), which connects to New Scotland Road and the hamlet of Karlsfeld.
-After crossing another roundabout, this time with Blessing Road, NY 85 crosses through the Normanskill section of Bethlehem, crossing over the New York State Thruway (I-87).
-Just after the overpass, NY 85 widens from a two lane road to a four lane divided controlled-access highway, crossing into the city of Albany and passing a ramp for Krumkill Road.
+After crossing another roundabout, this time with Blessing Road, NY 85 becomes a two-lane freeway and crosses through the Normanskill section of Bethlehem, crossing over the New York State Thruway (I-87).
+Just after the overpass, NY 85 widens from a two-lane freeway to a four-lane freeway, crossing into the city of Albany and passing a ramp for Krumkill Road.
 Crossing over Buckingham Road, NY 85 interchanges with the local street, soon reaching an interchange with Cortland Street, which connects to US 20 (Western Avenue).

 Almost immediately after US 20, NY 85 continues past another interchange, serving Washington Avenue and the W. Averell Harriman State Office Building Campus.
 Just north of this interchange, Route 85 ends at trumpet interchange with I-90.